Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Proof of Theorem

 which is singular at $\vq : = \vk - \vk_i = \bm{0}$ of order $-2$ when $n = i$ and $0$ otherwise.
 An error estimate lemma in \cite{XingLin2023} (restated as \cref{lem:quaderror1} in \cref{appendix:quaderror}) gives a tight quadrature error estimate for such periodic functions with one point of algebraic singularity, and its application to the above integrand gives

 Combining the estimates of the two error terms in \cref{eqn:error_orbital_expansion}, we obtain the overall finite-size error estimate for orbital energies without any corrections as

 From the above analysis, the dominant finite-size error in an occupied orbital energy lies in the calculation of the exchange term with $i = n$.
-In the Madelung-corrected orbital energy $\varepsilon_{n\vk}^{N_\vk,\xi}$, the correction is exactly triggered in this exchange term as (ignoring the prefactor $-|\Omega^*|^{-1}$)
+In the Madelung-corrected orbital energy $\varepsilon_{n\vk}^{N_\vk,\xi}$, the correction is applied to this exchange term as (ignoring the prefactor $-|\Omega^*|^{-1}$)

 Applying the change of variable $\vk_i \rightarrow \vk - \vq$ and using the periodicity of the ERI with respect to $\vk_i$, this corrected calculation can be reformulated as

 using the expansion of the Madelung constant with any fixed $\sigma > 0$ in \cref{eqn:madelung_sigma}.
 The quadrature error after the correction can be written as